Our purpose is to provide collaborative, mentoring relationships which promote educational, career, and professional development.

 Phone Appointments: If you have additional questions beyond course recommendations, advisors are available for Microsoft Teams video appointments or for phone appointments.
 You can schedule an appointment with your advisor through Navigate.
 Instructions are found HERE.
 Please note – all phone appointments will come from a blocked/restricted phone number, so please be sure to answer!

-Tutoring and Supplemental Instruction: The Student Success Center remains committed to offering tutoring and Supplemental Instruction for the courses they currently support for the remainder of the semester.
-Tutoring and SI sessions will resume at their regularly scheduled times; sessions will be offered live online in Canvas using Collaborate Ultra starting March 30th.
+Tutoring and Supplemental Instruction: The Student Success Center remains committed to offering tutoring and Supplemental Instruction for the courses they currently support.
+Tutoring and SI sessions will be offered live online.
 For more information, visit the Student Success Center website.

 NetTutor is also available for online support.
 To access NetTutor, visit the NetTutor Account Registration webpage or access it through your Canvas course site.